AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/date-picker.md

 ![Help Content tab](/help/adaptive-forms/assets/datepicker_helptab.png)

-* **Short Description** - A short description provides enough context for the user to understand what the checkbox options convey .
+* **Short Description** - A short description provides enough context for the user to understand what the checkbox options convey.
+The entered text appears as a tool tip when the user hovers the mouse pointer over the component type.
 You can also format the text that appears in the short description.

 * **Always show short description** - Select this option to display a short description even if the user does not hover over a component type.